plone/plone.restapi/docs/source/crud.rst

   * Use POST to create a resource identified by a service-generated URI
   * Use POST to append a resource to a collection identified by a service-generated URI
-  * Use PUT to create or overwrite a resource
+  * Use PUT to overwrite a resource

 Removing a Resource with DELETE